What's included in the driveaway price of a car? (Australia 2025)

 Northern Territory (NT)

-In the Northern Territory, your driveaway price will cover:
+In the Northern Territory, driveaway prices are typically composed of:

 • Registration Fee